Crazyblox/luau-studioinator/README.md

+Developed and validated on macOS.
+Linux support has been untested.

 # Use-case:
 The luau language treats only configurations provided via Roblox's fflags as canon, but has not provided a way to allow users/embedders of the luau binary to run it as such by default or with a preset; without any `--fflags=`, the luau binary sets its own default list of fflags to true.